groupdocs/docs.groupdocs.com/content/viewer-net/developer-guide/advanced-usage/viewing/view-options-by-document-type/view-cad-drawings/how-to-set-background-color-when-converting-cad-drawings.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---

-# How to set background color when converting CAD Drawings

 ## Introduction

 When converting CAD drawings with GroupDocs.Viewer there is no background color set by default but we proved an option that enables you to set any background color.